dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-security/membership/storing-additional-user-information-vb.md

 uid: web-forms/overview/older-versions-security/membership/storing-additional-user-information-vb
 title: "Storing Additional User Information (VB) | Microsoft Docs"
 author: rick-anderson
 description: "In this tutorial we will answer this question by building a very rudimentary guestbook application.
-In doing so, we will look at different options for modeli..." ms.author: riande ms.date: 01/18/2008 ms.assetid: ee4b924e-8002-4dc3-819f-695fca1ff867
+In doing so, we will look at different options for modeli...
+(VB)" ms.author: riande ms.date: 01/18/2008 ms.assetid: ee4b924e-8002-4dc3-819f-695fca1ff867